tdongsi/tdongsi.github.io/source/_posts/Kubernetes/2017-01-16-kubernetes-pulling-from-private-image-repository.markdown

 - Docker
 ---

-WARNING:
+**WARNING**:
-This post is for older versions of Kubernetes (< 1.2) due to internal corporate constraints.
+This post is for older versions of Kubernetes (< 1.2) with internal corporate constraints.
 Using such old Kubernetes version is not recommended to begin with because of various stability and performance issues.
-However, some companies may dive into Kubernetes early, contribute lots of code to make it work and these problems may persist, especially for new hires.
+However, some companies may dive into Kubernetes early, contribute lots of code to make it work and the problem described below may persist, especially for new hires.

+### Problem description

-In this scenario, Kubernetes cluster are all installed and configured.
+In this problem, Kubernetes cluster are all installed and configured.
-We are trying to create some "Hello World" pod.
+We are trying to create some "Hello World" pod, using the example described [here](https://kubernetes.io/docs/user-guide/walkthrough/#pod-definition).

 ```
 tdongsi-mac:private_cloud tdongsi$ kubectl --kubeconfig kubeconfig get nodes